Tesla Semi: Everything we know in June 2023 [Update]

 Tesla Semi Design

 Diesel trucks usually have enormous grilles to maximize airflow to the high cubic capacity engines.
-The Tesla Semi, being an EV, has its nose is blanked off, while its chin houses a relatively small air intake to cool the battery, which sits between the front and rear axles.
+The Tesla Semi, being an EV, has its nose blanked off, while its chin houses a relatively small air intake to cool the battery, which sits between the front and rear axles.
 It has one axle on the front and two axles at the rear, making for a 6×4 tractor layout.
 The rear houses the trailer bed and the tow hitch.

 Musk made significant claims about the aerodynamic capabilities of the Tesla Semi, explaining its smooth surfacing and clean overall design.